Eat to Live Nutritarian Recipes

 Juices

 Juicing is a great way to increase your micronutrients.
-The general recommendation is to consume juice just before a meal.
+The general nutritarian recommendation from Dr. Fuhrman is to consume juice just before a meal and try to juice mostly vegetables, not fruits.

 Celery Juice Recipe (Juicer & Blender Instructions)